reedbryan/zola-dadalg/README.md

 ### **Movement Restrictions**

-Movement restrictions in Zola ensure that players adhere to specific rules when selecting and moving pieces, preserving the integrity and strategic depth of gameplay.
-Restrictions are divided into two primary types: capturing moves and non-capturing moves.
+Zola's complex movement system meant movement restrictions were a key implementation for this project.
+The [Restrictions.cs](https://github.com/reedbryan/zola-dadalg/blob/main/Assets/Management/Restrictions.cs) script, ensures that players adhere to the correct rules when selecting and moving pieces, preserving the integrity and strategic depth of gameplay.
+Zola's movement restrictions are divided into two primary types: capturing moves and non-capturing moves.

 #### **Capturing Moves**
 A capturing move occurs when a player attempts to take control of an opponent's occupied tile.
 To be valid, capturing moves must adhere to the following conditions: